Atlantia enters exclusive talks with CDP over motorway assets sale

 The infrastructure group said in a statement it was open to considering a potential offer from CDP and other investors for its 88% stake in motorway unit Autostrade per l'Italia.

-Sources had told Reuters on Monday the group's board had decided to enter exclusive talks with CDP in an effort to end a dispute over the future of Autostrade per l'Italia.
+Sources had told Reuters on Monday the group's board had decided to enter exclusive talks with CDP in an effort to end a dispute over the future of Autostrade.

+Atlantia has been embroiled in a legal dispute with the Italian government since 2018 when a bridge run by Autostrade collapsed, killing 43 people.

 ((francesca.landini@thomsonreuters.com; +39 02 66129437; Reuters Messaging: reutersitaly.thomsonreuters@reuters.net))